swcarpentry/shell-novice/_episodes/03-create.md

 > the files and directories themselves are the same.
 {: .callout}

+> ## Case Sensitive
+> Is the directory `thesis/` the same as `THESIS/` ?
+> It depends on the operating system and file system.
+In the Unix shell environment files
+> and directories are case-sensitive.
+Which means that they are different directories
+> and `thesis/`, and `THESIS/` etc can be present the same time on the same directory level
+> with different content.
+{: .callout}

 > ## Good names for files and directories
 >
 > Complicated names of files and directories can make your life painful